MoonPoet/xaprb-src/content/blog/2012/stored-procedure-debugging-in-mysql.md

 *   [Devart dbForge](http://www.devart.com/dbforge/mysql/studio/demostutorials/debugging.html#debugging)
 *   And, if you want to do it yourself, here's a pretty thorough walk-through from [BlueGecko](http://www.bluegecko.net/mysql/debugging-stored-procedures/)

 I haven't used any of the above, and I'm not endorsing them, but I thought it might be helpful to have a list in one place.
 Did I miss any?
-Please add more information in the comments.